Incontinence treatment options

-Once a diagnosis is made, your physician at Women’s OB/GYN Medical Group will work carefully with you to determine the best treatment option based on your age, extent of symptoms, and lifestyle.
+Once a diagnosis is made, your physician at NCMA Women’s OB/GYN Center will work carefully with you to determine the best treatment option based on your age, extent of symptoms, and lifestyle.

-- Surgery – Advancements in medical technology and surgical techniques have empowered physicians and patients with highly effective, minimally invasive surgical treatments for incontinence.
+Advancements in medical technology and surgical techniques have empowered physicians and patients with highly effective, minimally invasive surgical treatments for incontinence.
 While it is usually recommended to try non-surgical treatment for incontinence first, surgical treatment for incontinence is arguably the most effective treatment option for women of all ages.
-Surgical options for treating incontinence offered at Women’s OB/GYN Medical Group include Retropubic Suspension, Urethral Sling, Electrical Stimulation, and Tension Free Vaginal Tape (TVT) surgery.
+Surgical options for treating incontinence offered at NCMA Women’s OB/GYN Center include retropubic suspension, urethral sling, electrical stimulation, and tension-free vaginal tape (TVT) surgery.

 A plastic device called a “pessary” can be fitted for an individual with incontinence in order to add extra support to prolapsed pelvic organs.
 Pessaries should be hardly noticeable when fitted properly, and women with pessaries should have no problem urinating or passing bowel movements normally.
 This treatment option is chosen most often as an alternative to surgery or as a delay to surgery.